nazo6/rktk/README.md

 rktk is a keyboard firmware framework written in Rust.

-Initially, it was a firmware for the [keyball](https://github.com/Yowkees/keyball), but a driver system was introduced to make it easy to extend to various keyboards.

-Currently, it supports nRF52840 and RP2040, and although there are bugs and performance issues (especially related to split keyboards), it can be used as a decent keyboard.
+Currently, rktk supports nRF52840 and RP2040, and although there are bugs and performance issues (especially related to split keyboards), it can be used as a decent keyboard.